tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/searchservice/search-documents.md

 **When to use POST instead of GET**

- When you use HTTP GET, the length of the request URL cannot exceed 8 KB.
-This is often enough for most applications.
+ When using GET, the length of the request URL cannot exceed 8 KB.
+This is often long enough for most applications.
 However, some applications produce very large queries or OData filter expressions.
-For these applications, using HTTP POST is a better choice because it allows larger filters and queries.
+For these applications, POST is a better choice because you can specify larger filters and queries in the request body.
 With POST, the number of terms or clauses in a query is the limiting factor, not the size of the raw query since the request size limit for POST is approximately 16 MB.

 > [!NOTE]
 > Even though the POST request size limit is very large, search queries and filter expressions cannot be arbitrarily complex.
-See [Lucene query syntax in Azure Cognitive Search](https://docs.microsoft.com/azure/search/query-lucene-syntax) and [OData Expression Syntax for Azure Cognitive Search](https://docs.microsoft.com/azure/search/query-odata-filter-orderby-syntax) for more information about search query and filter complexity limitations.
+See [Lucene query syntax](https://docs.microsoft.com/azure/search/query-lucene-syntax) and [OData expression syntax](https://docs.microsoft.com/azure/search/query-odata-filter-orderby-syntax) for more information about search query and filter complexity limitations.

 ## URI Parameters